jhwilbert/exquisite_clock_client/README.md

 Exquisite Clock Client
 ======================

 The current setup instructions install the Exquisite Clock from the current Github repository and makes use of OSX native apache2 installation.
-It assumes the client will be installed in Sites/ folder a user in a OSX 10.9 (or superior) installation of MacOS.

-It makes use of Brew to install the necessary packages (wget and GIT).
+It assumes the client will be installed in Sites/ folder a user in a OSX 10.9 (or superior) installation of MacOS.It makes use of Brew to install the necessary packages (wget and GIT).
 This installation was tested in: Mac OSX 10.9

 ###Setup Instructions